 Drug OffencesMeet the team

-With DPP Law’s help, it is possible for you to prove your innocence by arguing that your intention for the drugs in your possession was different from the intention the prosecution claims that you had – for example, depending on the quantity in your possession, you can argue that the drugs in question were for your own personal use and that there was no intent to supply.
+With DPP Law’s help, it is possible for you to prove your innocence when facing accusations of drug offences by arguing that your intention for drug possession was different from the intention the prosecution claims that you had.
+For example, depending on the quantity in your possession, you can argue that the drugs in question were for your own personal use and that there was no intent to supply.
 This may result in a far more lenient sentence or even an acquittal.

 DPP Law will examine all evidence on your behalf and help you to put together a strong defence.
 We can assist you at the time of your arrest, provide you with legal advice and represent you in court – so you will never have to face the charges on your own or uninformed.